daveprowse/prom-live/README.md

 You might also be interested in running, and monitoring, Kubernetes.
 During the course I'll be monitoring the following:

+- **MiniKube**: For details on how to setup a Minkube, click [here](./z-more-info/minikube/minikube-install.md).
+If you want to run minikube then I recommend doing it on a Linux system with a GUI (desktop interface).
-- Vanilla Kubernetes cluster (three Ubuntu virtual machines).
+- **Vanilla Kubernetes cluster** (three Ubuntu virtual machines).
 For scripts and details for installing an actual Kubernetes cluster, click [here](./z-more-info/k8s-scripts/README.md).

-- A MiniKube: For details on how to setup a Minkube, click [here](./z-more-info/minikube/minikube-install.md).
+You can also build K8s in the following ways:
+- Quick builds for Go or Docker environments: Click [here](https://github.com/kubernetes/kubernetes)
 - AWS EKS: For more information from AWS, click [here](https://aws.amazon.com/eks/).
 - Google GKE: For more information from Google, click [here](https://cloud.google.com/kubernetes-engine).